505 - Travel and Expense Policy

 A 'travel meal" is defined as a meal that:

-• takes place while the employee is traveling on USU business 30 or more miles from authorized USU locations.
+• takes place while the employee is traveling on business 30 or more miles from authorized USU locations.

 • takes place when the employee is required to stay overnight due to business travel.